 Settle the rootball in the center of the hole, and have a helper hold it upright to keep the trunk straight.
 Backfill around the rootball with unamended soil until it's completely covered.
 Water to a 12-inch depth after planting to settle the soil and hydrate the roots.

 Although highly drought tolerant once established, elaeagnus shrubs need plenty of water during their first season to promote a deep, productive root system.
 After planting, build a 3-inch-tall soil ring around the outer edge of the shrub's rootball to direct water toward the roots.
 Fill the watering ring with 2 to 3 inches of mulch to conserve soil moisture.

 Provide roughly 1 inch of water weekly during the first summer, running water until the soil is wet in the top 12 inches.
 Cool weather decreases the need for water, so check the soil moisture regularly.
 Only water the plant if it feels dry 2 to 3 inches below the surface.

 A Word of Warning

-The hardy, adaptable nature of eleagnus shrubs makes them a low-maintenance addition to any landscape.
-However, it also makes them prone to invasiveness.
-The state of Florida classifies thorny eleagnus as an exotic plant pest due to its ability to escape cultivation and colonize wild areas, where it displaces native plants.
-Planting sterile cultivars such as silverbush eleagnus (Eleagnus "Quicksilver") will help limit their spread, but it is still best not to plant eleagnus shrubs in areas where they are known to be problematic.
+The hardy, adaptable nature of elaeagnus shrubs makes them a low-maintenance addition to any landscape.
+However, it also makes them prone to becoming invasive.
+The state of Florida classifies thorny elaeagnus as an exotic plant pest due to its ability to escape cultivation and colonize wild areas, where it displaces native plants.
+Planting sterile cultivars such as silverbush elaeagnus (Elaeagnus 'Quicksilver) will help limit their spread, but it's still best not to plant elaeagnus shrubs in areas where they're known to be problematic.